amshah1022/probeeng_colab_demo/README.md

 Each probe acts as a diagnostic classifier over hidden states.
 The meta-probe module (in progress) evaluates these diagnostic probes across layers, datasets, and runs to estimate interpretability reliability.

-## Note on Scope and Reproducibilty

-This public demo reproduces the core architecture and experimental flow of the full ProbeEng framework, but omits restricted datasets, configurations, and analysis modules from the Long-Term AI Safety Lab at Cornell.
-All results, scripts, and figures are representative, intended to demonstrate methodology and structure, not replicate the full internal system.
-## Acknowledgements & Role

-This repository reflects collaborative work conducted within the Long-Term AI Safety Lab at Cornell.
-ProbeEng is maintained by the lab’s Probe Engineering research team (LAISR).

-My role (Alina Shah):
-  - Assisted with cross-layer probe generalization experiments on Llama-2-7B
-  - Supported MVP preset design and documentation for pipeline reproducibility
-  - Helped analyze and visualize probe performance (layer accuracy, transfer gaps, plots)
-  - Contributed to testing and feedback loops for future meta-probe integration
 ## Contact

 Alina Miret Shah
 Research Assistant — Long-Term AI Safety Lab, Cornell University